nihilor/webpack-error-notification-plugin/README.md

 ## Configuration

-You can choose the plugin should beep or show toasts by providing the corresponding parameters in your configuration file of webpack.
+You can choose how the plugin notifies the developers: with beeps, with toasts or both.
+Just provide the parameters `beep` and `toast` in your configuration file of webpack.
+Set `true` to activate and `false` to disable the notification type.

 ```javascript
 plugins: [